 - Hollow partition (hollow brick/block): the most common interior wall.
 A few knocks sound hollow.

-- Solid brick or concrete: sounds solid and is hard to drill; needs hammer mode.
+- Solid brick or concrete: sounds solid and drills hard; needs hammer mode.

-- Drywall (plasterboard): a thin board with a cavity behind; sounds hollow and is soft.
+- Drywall (plasterboard): a thin board with a cavity behind it; sounds hollow and gives easily.

-- Tile: hard and brittle; drill without hammer mode.
+- Tile: hard and brittle; drill without hammer mode or it cracks.

 Trick: knock with your knuckles.
-Hollow = partition or drywall; solid = brick/concrete.
+Hollow means partition or drywall; a dull, solid thud means brick or concrete.

 2. Choose the right bit